 There are a few free distance learning courses offered through Gateshead Council by Learning Curve to it's Foster Carers.
 You do not need to have any formal qualifications in order to undertake any of these courses but you will need to demonstrate a commitment of approximately 10-30 hours to study time and motivation to work through the specially prepared materials.
 It takes about 10-12 weeks to complete the programme, you do not have to complete courses which are related to your role, however you would be expected to complete this in your own time.

 These are some of the courses that can be accessed for free, providing you meet the eligibility criteria detailed below:

 The Adult Education Budget (AEB) which is used to fund these qualifications is released on 1 August each year and is allocated on a geographical basis.
-Learning For All will use your home postcode to verify whether or not funding is available in your area.
+Learning Curve will use your home postcode to verify whether or not funding is available in your area.
 Obviously the later you enrol after the 1 August the greater the likelihood that funding has been utilised elsewhere.
-If you have tried online enrolment prior to 1 August and received notification that funding is not available in your area, this may be why - Learning for All recommend you try again after 1 August.
+If you have tried online enrolment prior to 1 August and received notification that funding is not available in your area, this may be why - Learning Curve recommend you try again after 1 August.